trangntt-016/static-site-generator/README.md

 * Allow the user to specify an input file or folder to be processed, using --input or -i .
 Then it generates one .html output file for each input file and the filename is based on the title of the story’s header.

 * jssg places all output into a ./dist folder by default.
 Each time the tool is run, an existing dist folder should first be removed so that dist always contains the last output.
-For example, if I run --input on a file “Silver Blaze.txt”
+For example, if I run --input on a file “Silver Blaze.txt”, them Silver Blaze.html is generated (Opt.
+1)

 * If --output or -o werent’s specified, dist will be used.
 If the user specifies a different output path (--output or -o), jssg will use that, it also prints an error if the specified output path is not a valid directory.
+(Opt.
+2)

+* If the user specifies a folder for the input, Jssg automatically generates an index.html file, which has relative links to each of the generated HTML files.
+(Opt.
+5)

+## Demo

+Please visit my blog to view demos of the features: https://tracy016.medium.com/osd600-build-a-static-site-generator-with-picocli-c34bfb8a33e4

 ## License